-60 American poet and activist Maya Angelou once movingly wrote: "Music was my refuge.
+American poet and activist Maya Angelou once movingly wrote: "Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness."
 Many can surely relate to such a sentiment.
 We may not yet have the words to articulate our response to the situation in which humanity currently finds itself.
 But engaging with music soothes us in these difficult times, providing a means to begin to process our emotions, to stay connected to our pre-pandemic identities and to participate in something larger than ourselves, even while we live apart.

 - The author explores how music connects to personal identity and to a much larger community who also love these songs.
 How applicable are her views to you and Singapore, particularly during difficult times (such as the COVID-19 pandemic)? - To what extent is music a part of your identity?
-What is the significance of music being part of one's identity? - Consider the rise of apps like TikTok today, which spread viral ideas of all kinds through clips of popular music.
+What do you think give music such power in shaping or strengthening identity? - Consider the rise of apps like TikTok today, which spread viral ideas of all kinds through clips of popular music.
 Does this make popular music more like a significant cultural mover or 'noise'?